jmtemple/HTML-CSS/README.md

 41. Notice two things:
 - The line is indented.
 This isn’t a requirement of HTML, but it is a convention that is used by coders to write cleaner code.
 The indentation allows you to easily determine what tags are nested within each other.
 For example, the `<title>` and `<meta>` tags are nested within the `<head>` tags.
 Now, our `<h1>` is nested within the `<body>`.
 The use of the tabs simply makes the code easier for us to read, but the computer doesn’t care (with Python the indentation is important and will cause errors if the indents do not appear in the right place).
-- Repl.it has completed your `<h1>` with a closing `</h1>` tag.
+- The editor completed your `<h1>` with a closing `</h1>` tag.
 The closing tag is not required for all HTML tags, but it is good practice to close all of your tags.
 This is a good example.
 Without a closing tag, everything that follows will be formatted as a `<h1>`.

 <p align="center"><a href="https://github.com/jmtemple/HTML-CSS/blob/master/images/Image_5.jpg?raw=true"><img class="aligncenter" src="https://github.com/jmtemple/HTML-CSS/blob/master/images/Image_5.jpg?raw=true" /></a></p>